vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 You can add volume stores to VCHs by using the `vic-machine configure --volume-store` option.
 You can add vSphere datastores and NFS datastores with shared mount points to a VCH.

 The `vic-machine configure --volume-store` option functions in the same way as the equivalent `vic-machine create --volume-store` option.
-For information about the `vic-machine create --volume-store` option, see [`--volume-store`](vch_installer_options.md#volume-store) in VCH Deployment Options.
+For information about the `vic-machine create --volume-store` option, see [Specify Volume Stores](volume_stores.md) in VCH Deployment Options.

 If you are adding volume stores to a VCH that already has one or more volume stores, you must specify each existing volume store in a separate instance of `--volume-store`.